Johnny Gilbert

 John Lewis Gilbert III (born July 13, 1928) is an American show business personality who has worked mainly on television game shows.
 Originally a nightclub singer and entertainer, he has hosted and announced a number of game shows from various eras, dating as far back as the 1950s.
-He is known primarily for his work as the announcer and audience host for the syndicated version of the quiz show Jeopardy! since its revival in 1984.
+Gilbert is known primarily for his work as the announcer and audience host for the syndicated version of the quiz show Jeopardy! since its revival in 1984.

 Early life and education

-John Lewis Gilbert III was born on July 13, 1928 in Newport News, Virginia.
+John Lewis Gilbert III was born on July 13, 1928, in Newport News, Virginia.
 He began performing by singing as a boy in his hometown Lutheran Church choir.
-Although his parents had never worked in the theatrical profession themselves, his grandmother had been a church singer.
+Although his parents had never worked in the theatrical profession themselves, Gilbert's grandmother had been a church singer.

 While he was still in high school, Gilbert decided to take up a professional singing career and learned from an opera teacher.
 He never sang opera independently, but was the regular vocalist with Shelly Harmon and His Orchestra, a group that toured the Virginia area.